AlexandruC5/PalmGine-3D/docs/README.md

 ### [Francisco Ruiz Giménez](https://github.com/botttos) (left member)

+This are Fran's main contribution to PalmGine3D.

 ### [Manel Mourelo Montero](https://github.com/manelmourelo) (right member)

+This are Manels' main contribution to PalmGine3D.
 * LOG Console.
 * Configuration Window.
 * Panel Inspector with information about all the components of the selected GamObject.